baoqger/chrisbao/source/_posts/how-to-write-a-netfilter-firewall-part2.md

 First, I have to admit that Linux Kernel module development is a kind of large and complex technology topic.
 And there are many great [online resources](https://sysprog21.github.io/lkmpg/) about it.
 This series of articles is focusing on developing the mini-firewall based on Netfilter, so we can't cover all the aspects of the Kernel module itself.
 In future articles, I'll examine more in-depth knowledge of kernel modules.
 #### Write the module

-You can write the `hello world` Kernel module with a single `C` source code file as follows:
+You can write the `hello world` Kernel module with a single `C` source code file `hello.c` as follows:

 ```c
 #include <linux/init.h> /* Needed for the macros */